-A student in grades 3-8 shall be assessed at least once in high school with the ACT or the SAT if the student completes the high school end-of-course assessments in mathematics, reading/language arts, or science prior to high school.
+A student in grades 3-8 shall be assessed at least once in high school with the ACT or the SAT if the student completes the high school end-of-

 Standardized Testing for a Student in Special Programs

 Certain students-some with disabilities and some classified as English learners-may be eligible for exemptions, accommodations, or deferred testing.
 For more information, see the principal, school counselor, or special education director.